InferiorAK/Sizak/README.md

 # Sizak `Version 1.0`
-<b>This is a file analyzer tool like wc used in Linux.
+<b>This is a simple file analyzer tool like wc used in Linux.
 It's based on python for all OS and Kernels</b>

 <p align="center">
   <img src="https://img.shields.io/badge/Version-1.0-green?style=for-the-badge">